openlawlibrary/taf/docs/quickstart.md

 taf targets update_repos_from_repositories_json auth_path --root-dir root_dir_path --namespace namespace --add-branch
 ```

 - `root-dir` is the directory which contains the target repositories.
-It's default value is set to to
+Its default value is set to two
 directory's up from the authentication repository's path
-- `namespace` correspons to the name of the directory inside `root-dir` which directly contains target
+- `namespace` corresponds to the name of the directory inside `root-dir` which directly contains target
 repositories.
 Its default value is name of the authentication repository's parent directory.
 - `add-branch` is a flag which determines if name of the current branch of the target repositories
 will be noted in the corresponding target file.